-The Penn State All-Sports Museum honors the achievements of the men and women who built Penn State’s rich tradition in intercollegiate athletics.
+The Penn State All-Sports Museum honors the achievements of the young men and women who built Penn State’s rich tradition in intercollegiate athletics.
 Located in the southwest corner of Beaver Stadium, the museum has approximately 10,000 square feet of exhibit space spread across two floors.

 The museum, which opened in 2002, has its roots in the former football trophy room that was housed at the Greenberg Sports Complex.
 Former Athletic Director Tim Curley and former Head Football Coach Joe Paterno thought that a new facility was needed to showcase the history and achievements of Nittany Lion student-athletes.